 Part-Time Staff must register their vehicle with the University and purchase a part-time staff permit.
 Part-time staff permits are valid at all times during the week and weekend.
-Part-time staff are not eligible for payroll deductions and must purchase their permit up front at the Parking and Traffic Services Office.
-Verification of part-time status may be required prior to permit issuance.
+Part-time staff are not eligible for payroll deductions and must purchase their permit in the Office of Parking and Traffic Services.
+Verification of part-time status is required prior to initial permit issuance.
 Parking permits may be purchased in any monthly increments.

 Emeriti Faculty may request a faculty/staff parking permit free of charge.
 This permit has no expiration date, but will be subject to periodic permit changes.

-Car Pool permits are available for interested full-time faculty/staff.
+Car Pool permits are available for full-time faculty/staff.
 These permits are valid for a minimum of two and maximum of four vehicles, and may be signed up for by a minimum of two and a maximum of four carpool members.
-Enrollment in a car pool requires up-front payment for parking.
-Members of a car pool may only register 1 vehicle per person.
+Enrollment in a car pool requires payment a the time of permit issuance.
+Members of a car pool may only register one vehicle per person.
 If a car pool member drives to campus using a different vehicle than the vehicle they have registered in the car pool, the individual must park and pay using the Pay-As-You-Go machines in the Nebraska Parking Lot or Katzen Arts Center Garage.
 To cancel or make any adjustments to a car pool permit, the permit must be returned to the Parking and Traffic Services Office.

 Campus service providers and vendors parking permits